osrf/gazebo_design/improve_sensors/add_sensor_magnetometer.md

 ## Pull requests ##

-The pull request to update the magnetometer sensor SDF is here
+The pull request to update the magnetometer sensor SDF: coming soon

-The pull request to add the magnetometer sensor to Gazebo is here
+The pull request to add the magnetometer sensor to Gazebo: coming soon